ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 Furthermore, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-Lastly, you no longer gain exhaustion from the berserker rage spell, and you do not lose your action when the haste spell ends for you.
+Lastly, you no longer gain exhaustion from the berserker frenzy spell, and you do not lose your action when the haste spell ends for you.

 ##### Battle Chemist
 Starting on 10th level, you gain the Flash Bomber talent.
 These uses stack with the Weird Science feature (if you already chose it).